survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 As you can see, _package.json_ can contain a lot of information.
 You can attach non-npm specific metadata there that can be used by tooling.
 Given this can bloat _package.json_, it’s preferable to keep metadata in files of their own.

-W> JSON doesn’t support comments even though I’m using them above.
-There are extended notations, such as [JSON5](http://json5.org/), that do.

 ## What Files to Publish

 Even though a project can contain a lot of files, not all should be published.
 Besides wasting bandwidth, this can leak sensitive files to a public registry.